tunein/engineering/software_bands.md

 ### Technical Abilities
 * Mastery of TuneIn's application and systems architecture
 * Is an authority in multiple technical disciplines, languages, frameworks, and systems
-* Demonstrates a unique and extraordinarily effective problem solving perspective and approach
+* Demonstrates an effective problem solving perspective and approach
 * Strong command over various techniques to improve engineering and organizational health and productivity

 ### Project Scope